-- assure the public that the diplomate continues to meet the standards of the specialty - assist diplomates in keeping up with evolving standards of practice in the specialty. - 14.9 Continuing certification programs shall include "assessments for learning" to assist diplomates in staying up to date with changing developments in the specialty while administering assessments that provide a fair, valid, and reliable "assessment of learning".
-Diplomates have a professional duty to remain current in the knowledge, skills and judgement of the specialty by meeting a performance standard.
-The specialty board has a responsibility to determine whether a diplomate has met the required performance standard.
+- assure the public that the diplomate continues to meet the standards of the specialty; and - assist diplomates in keeping up with evolving standards of practice in the specialty. - 14.9 The specialty board's continuing certification programs shall include "assessments for learning" to assist diplomates in staying up to date with changing developments in the specialty while administering assessments that provide a fair, valid, and reliable "assessment of learning."
+The specialty board shall determine whether a diplomate has met the required performance standard.

-The specialty board's continuing certification programs shall balance core content in the specialty with practice-specific content relevant to diplomates practice in the specialty.
+The specialty board's continuing certification programs shall balance core content in the specialty with practice-specific content relevant to diplomates' practice in the specialty.